 *Accommodation – ensuring victims have a roof over their head when shelters are full.

 Our Crisis Packages are designed to assist those in unforeseen circumstances.
 Each case will be determined by the Hearts Of Purple Committee as they arise as to how we can assist.

 In the event that a child has to leave their home urgently, our backpack will provide them with essential items to assist them cope with this sudden and traumatic event, and provide items that are needed during this time.

 *A bag – to carry items but also if forced to flee a dangerous situation and are unable to take anything with you, a bag can help the child not only carry their belongings but can provide the child with a bag for school as often the school bag is left behind.

-*Personal hygiene products – It may sound trite but when you own nothing having your own toothbrush is important.
-Providing a person with a few simple products can make them feel so much better, help them maintain their self-worth.
-Toothbrush, toothpaste, soap, shampoo/conditioner.
+*Personal hygiene products – it may sound trite but when you have nothing, having your own toothbrush is important.
+Providing a person with a few simple products can make them feel so much better and help them maintain their self-worth.
+Toothbrush, toothpaste, soap, and shampoo/conditioner.

-*Entertainment/distraction– In situations where parents are required to spend time speaking to police, making phone calls or attending interviews meetings, having an activity for a child to do to keep them occupied can provide the parent with the time and peace and quiet they may need e.g. an educational colouring in book.
+*Entertainment/distraction– in situations where parents are required to spend time speaking to police, making phone calls or attending interviews and meetings, having an activity for a child to do to keep them occupied can provide the parent with the time, peace and quiet they may need e.g. an educational colouring in book.